sighupio/fury-kubernetes-ingress/katalog/pomerium/README.md

 Configure the `redirectURIs` section accordingly to the hosts used for the pomerium ingress.

-Once do that, you will need to use ovverride the configuration example ([policy](./config/policy.example.yaml) and environment variables as [configmap](./config/config.example.env) and [secret](secrets/pomerium.example.env)) like in the example above:
+Once dex is configured correctly, you will need to ovverride the configuration example ([policy](./config/policy.example.yaml) and environment variables via a [configmap](./config/config.example.env) and [secret](secrets/pomerium.example.env)) like in the example below:

 ```yaml
 configMapGenerator: